Waverley Route: Edinburgh and Hawick Railway

-Even before the NBR had obtained its Act authorising the acquisition of the E&DR, John Learmonth had instructed John Miller to carry out a flying survey of the territory to the south of Dalkeith for a potential line to Kelso which would connect with a branch from Berwick.
+Even before the NBR had obtained its North British Railway (Edinburgh and Dalkeith Purchase) Act 1845 authorising the acquisition of the E&DR, John Learmonth had instructed John Miller to carry out a flying survey of the territory to the south of Dalkeith for a potential line to Kelso which would connect with a branch from Berwick.
 The scheme, which would see a 52 mi line from the E&DR's terminus at Dalhousie Mains to Hawick, was discussed at a shareholders' meeting on 19 December 1844 where it drew criticism for being nearly as long as the NBR's Berwick line.
 Learmonth described the line as a "protective" one to guard against incursions by the NBR's Glasgow-based rival, the Caledonian Railway, and stated that there was no intention of extending it further to Carlisle.
-The proposal having been carried by a substantial majority, the Act authorising the line was obtained on 21 July 1845 with the incorporation of the Edinburgh and Hawick Railway.
+The proposal having been carried by a substantial majority, the Edinburgh and Hawick Railway Act 1845 (8 & 9 Vict. c. clxiii) authorising the line was obtained on 21 July 1845 with the incorporation of the Edinburgh and Hawick Railway.
 Although nominally independent, the company had £400,000 of its capital subscribed by NBR directors and the shares, each bearing a 4% guarantee, were to be transferred to NBR shareholders after incorporation.
 A special shareholders' meeting on 18 August 1845 authorised a further £400,000 to be raised which would be used to buy out the Edinburgh and Hawick company.
 At the same time, Learmonth revealed that it was in fact intended to continue to Carlisle.

 The line would first be extended to Galashiels by paying £1,200 to buy out the independent Galashiels Railway project.
 The line to Hawick was to be the greatest and most costly of the NBR's lines.
 From Dalhousie it climbed up the valleys of the South Esk and the Gore Water for 8 mi at 1 in 70 to reach a 900 ft summit at Falahill, before dropping down to the Gala Water which it crossed fifteen times to reach Galashiels.
 The next stage passed through the Tweed Valley, around the Eildons to Melrose and St Boswells, and finally to Hawick over undulating terrain.
 Construction was already under way in June 1846 when the company obtained authorisation to build seven branch lines – four from its Berwick line and three from the Hawick line.
 The line opened on 1 November 1849.